LambdaLabsML/llama3-endpoint/benchmarking.md

 # Benchmarking step-by-step

+This guide covers running inference benchmark for llama3.
+It can be broken down into two steps:
+1. Deploy the inference server
+2. Run the benchmark

+Benchmark results will then be printed to stdout.

-Note: run benchmark on same machine as inference server
+Note: run the benchmark code on the inference server.

 Clone benchmark code
 ```bash